-The Board of Directors decided to propose for approval by the General Assembly of the Shareholders, the distribution of earnings in the form of dividends amounting to 53.114,39 € plus remuneration to members of the Board of 64.000 €.
+The Board of Directors decided to propose for approval by the Annual General Meeting of the shareholders, the distribution of earnings, in the form of dividend, of a total amount of € 180.000.

+Athens, 02nd of September 2020

+The undersigned

-Athens, 7 th of June 2019 The undersigned The Chairman of the Board The Managing Director The Finance Director Helen Halikias Marios Apostolinas Gerasimos Robotis ID No. AE 783895 ID No. AN024492 ID No. AN 139944
+The Chairman of the Board

+The Managing Director

+The Finance Director

+Helen Halikias Patricia Halikias Gerasimos Robotis ID No. AE 783895 ID No. AE 783894 ID No. AN 139944